bnchou/graph-relational-benchmark/README.md

 # graph-relational-benchmark [![DOI](https://zenodo.org/badge/167941993.svg)](https://zenodo.org/badge/latestdoi/167941993)

+A fork to use docker for the deployment, there will be three containers :
+- the benchmark web application
+- the neo4j database
+- the sql server database
+It will be launch through a docker-compose

 This project enables you to benchmark graph and relational databases to compare their performance.

 ## Getting Started